 Leadership Opportunities for Teens (LOFT)

-- Spoken communication must be the teen’s primary mode of communication.
+- Listening and spoken language must be the teen’s primary mode of communication.

 - At the time of submitting the application, the teen must be in high school.